altipla-consulting/sentry.js/README.md

 ### Express

+Add the request handler before any other route and the error handler at the end of all the routes.

 ```ts
 import express from 'express'
 import { expressRequestHandler, expressErrorHandler } from '@altipla/sentry'

 let app = express()

 app.use(expressRequestHandler())

 app.get('/', (req, res) => {
   res.send('Hello World!')
 })

 //(...add more routes here...)

 app.use(expressErrorHandler())